Siddhcreator-1706/Blackjack_V1.02/README.md

 ---

-## ᵐ Qt Signals and Slots: Event Flow
+## Qt Signals and Slots: Event Flow

 Qt uses signals and slots to handle user interaction.
 When a user clicks a button, a signal is emitted.
 A slot is a method that's executed in response.